mimikgit/cocoapod-EdgeCore/README.md

 ## Installation

-To install it, simply add the following lines to your Podfile:
+To install `EdgeCore` with `EdgeEngineTrial`, simply add the following lines to your Podfile:

 ```swift
 platform :ios, '15.0'